Alan258IMP/FacebookPro_AICore/README.md

 Alternatively, we can use transfer learning to fine-tune an existing image classification model [ResNet-50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html).
 We only need to replace the final layer so that the model returns 13 output features.

 The model is then trained with our image dataset, where 70% of the images are used for training, 15% for validation and 15% for final testing.
-The optimizer used is SGD (stochastic gradient descent).
+The optimizer used is SGD (stochastic gradient descent) and the loss function is calculated with `torch.nn.functional.cross_entropy`.
 I set the initial learning rate to be 0.08, which is halved every 3 epochs by the StepLR scheduler: `lr_scheduler = torch.optim.lr_scheduler.StepLR(optimizer, step_size = 3, gamma = 0.5)`.

 I used Tensorboard to visualize the loss functions for each run.
 Below are the loss functions for the training set and the validation set over 32 epochs.

 ![TransferResnet50_32epochs](diagrams/32.png)

-The final accuracy of the model is 48.6%.
+The final accuracy of the model is 48.5%.
 This is in the context of using 128x128(px) sized images because of hardware limitations.
 A possible extension to the project is to create a text comprehension model on the description of each product, and then integrate it with the vision model in order to further improve the accuracy.

 ## Deploy the model serving API